 Top Destinations in Serbia

-Located in Southeastern Europe, Serbia is known as the “Bad Boy of the Balkans.”
-Serbia is one of the countries that is part of the famous Balkan Peninsula, with Bosnia and Herzegovina, Croatia, The Republic of Macedonia, and Montenegro as its neighboring countries.
+Republic of Serbia is one of the countries that is part of the famous Balkan Peninsula, with Bosnia and Herzegovina, Croatia, North Macedonia, and Montenegro as its neighboring countries.
 Serbia also shares borders with Albania, Bulgaria, Hungary, and Romania, making it a landlocked country.
 Below is a list of places you can visit when going to Serbia.

 Kalemegdan is the biggest park in Belgrade and is home to the historic Kalemegdan Fortress.
 Kalemagdan Park offers many activities to those who want to visit the park.
 You can explore the historic fortress, go inside the planetarium, visit the famous Military Museum, or just take a leisurely walk across the park.

-Devil’s Town or Djavolja Varoš is a famous geographical formation found in the village of Djake, which means blood.
+Devil’s Town (Djavolja Varoš) is a famous geographical formation found in the village of Djake, which means blood.
 Devil’s Town features 200 stone formations that are said to be wedding guests that were petrified by the devil.
 The local lore tells us that the wedding was that of siblings’; because of this, the devil was said to curse everyone who attended the ceremony.

 If you explore the outskirts of Devil’s Town, you will find ravines called Djavolja (Devil’s) and Paklena (Hell’s).
 It is also said that there are two natural springs surrounding the area.
 One will cause you to be petrified or cursed by the devil, while the other natural spring will cure any disease or affliction.